 Welcome to Sydenham Arts Film’s new venture- Talking Films!
 Every month, we’ll be creating a playlist of content to watch at home, including films, documentaries and series across a number of readily available streaming platforms (free and subscription).
 Watch at your leisure, and each month, we’ll meet up to discuss and debate the content we’ve watched.

-Our Meetups will start online, with the hope that some day soon, we’ll be able to meet up in person!
+Our Meetups are online for now, with the hope that some day soon, we’ll be able to meet up in person!

-NOVEMBER MEET UP DATE: THURSDAY 26 NOVEMBER, 7PM
+NEXT MEET UP DATE: THURSDAY 25 FEBRUARY, 7PM

 Join our Meet Up Group for Links, and to register your attendance!

 This month, there’s some clear themes throughout our playlist.
 Firstly, many of the selections below are tipped to do well in the upcoming awards season- others are classic award winners that have to be seen!